vsarvesa/jiraMCP/README.md

+Major use case: Utilized GitHub MCP within an Agentic AI framework to analyze source code associated with new user stories, bug fixes, and pull requests.
+The AI agents review code changes, identify potential coding loopholes, detect defect-prone areas, analyze historical bug patterns, and provide early feedback to development teams without modifying the source code.
+This enables faster bug detection, improved code quality, and proactive risk identification during the development lifecycle.

+Using Jira MCP, the Agentic AI workflow can interact directly with Jira to retrieve user stories, epics, bugs, and other work items.
+It can also create new bug tickets automatically based on predefined rules, validations, or execution results, enabling end-to-end automated defect management within the AI-driven process flow

 # Jira + GitHub MCP Servers

 Two Model Context Protocol (MCP) servers that let Claude interact with **Jira** and **GitHub** directly from chat.